Cuyahoga Community College

 Suzanne Meola

 Suzanne Meola is an Assistant Professor of Visual Communication and Design.
 She has a Bachelors Degree in Fine Arts from the University of Akron and a Masters Degree in Visual Communication and Design from Kent State University.
-Her design speciality has been brand identity, advertising and package design with a specific interest in sustainability and the impact of design and product packaging on the environment.
+Her design specialty has been brand identity, advertising and package design with a specific interest in sustainability and the impact of design and product packaging on the environment.
 With twenty years of professional design experience, she promotes student learning and achievement by setting an example for students.
 Because of her constant study of new technology and explore design trends in the field of visual communication and design, she can address student questions about the industry, realistically.
 Professor Meola relates classroom exercises to real-world applications, such as meeting deadlines and working with marketing teams.
 Additionally, she has worked on and developed many collaborative classroom assignments within the college and the non-profit Cleveland community.
 Most importantly, Professor Meola stresses that a designers’ primary job is to move business forward for a client; making client input and teamwork essential to a successful design project.

 Sarah Morgenstein